Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Introduction

-\textit{Introduction.}--- Melting is one of the most important phase transformations in materials science and engineering.
+Melting is one of the most important phase transformations in materials science and engineering.
 There are commonly two mechanisms of melting: homogeneous melting and heterogeneous melting.
 The former is related to randomly nucleation and growth of the daughter liquid phase inside bulk crystals \cite{Mattias2005How,Siwick2003An,Jin2001Melting}, and the latter is characterized by motion of melting fronts initiated from grain boundaries (GBs) and material interfaces \cite{Tsao1986Asymmetric,Ivanov2007Kinetic}.
 Kinetics corresponding to these two mechanisms have been treated separately in the literature.
-On one hand, homogeneous melting kinetics is commonly described by the Kolmogorov-Johnson-Mehl-Avrami (KJMA) model \cite{Kolmogorov1937Statictical,Johnson1939Reaction,Avrami1940Kinetics} and its extensions \cite{Kooi2004Monte,Farjas2006Modification,Tomellini2014Kolmogorov}.
+On one hand, homogeneous melting kinetics is commonly described by the Kolmogorov-Johnson-Mehl-Avrami (KJMA) model \cite{Kolmogorov1937Static,Johnson1939Reaction,Avrami1940Kinetics} and its extensions \cite{Kooi2004Monte,Farjas2006Modification,Tomellini2014Kolmogorov}.
 On the other hand, heterogeneous melting kinetics is investigated by modeling the melting front velocity as a function of temperature, on the basis of thermodynamic approaches\cite{Mendelev2010Molecular}, diffusion theory\cite{Jackson2002Interface}, thermal collision theory\cite{Broughton1982Crystallization} or molecular dynamics simulations\cite{Ivanov2007Kinetic,Mazhukin2017Kinetic}.

 Previous melting kinetics models commonly involve only one of the two mechanisms while ignore the other, focusing on an isolated single-crystal grain or an isolated solid-liquid interface.
-However, in practical scenarios, polycrystallines contains amounts of grains and GBs with various shapes and sizes, and homogeneous and heterogeneous melting would take places simultaneously.
-Generally, homogeneous melting was considered as the dominant mechanism at high superheatings, while heterogeneous melting was viewed as the dominant mechanism at lower superheatings \cite{Ivanov2007Kinetic,Mei2007Melting}.
-Even so, the competition between the two melting mechanisms is still poorly understood, especially from a quantitative perspective.
+However, in practical scenarios, polycrystalline materials contain amounts of grains and GBs with various shapes and sizes, and homogeneous and heterogeneous melting would take places simultaneously.
+The coupling effects between the two melting mechanisms in polycrystalline materials is still poorly understood.
 For example, what is the demarcation temperature at which the contribution of homogeneous melting overweighs that of heterogeneous melting?
 What is the temperature range in which the two melting mechanisms make comparable contributions?
 These questions are not well addressed due to a lack of suitable melting kinetics models.